 Click on the photos to learn more about the winemaking team.

-Lisa Amaroli has been a vital part of the Benziger Winemaking team since 2000.
+Lisa Amaroli has been a vital part of the Benziger Winemaking team since 1999.
 She graduated from the Sonoma State University and holds a bachelor's degree in both biology and chemistry.
-Lisa is a Northern California native and avid animal lover.
-Previously, she worked at Martini and Prati Winery as a Production Manager, Enologist, and Lab Technician.
-Lisa currently is one of the head Winemakers at our sister winery, Imagery Estate.
+Previously, she worked at Martini and Prati Winery as a Production Manager.
+Lisa is responsible for determining wine styles for the Benziger wines through collaborative tastings and initiates implementation in wine processing.
+Lisa currently is the Winemaker for our Sonoma County tier of wines.

 Andrea Card began working in the Benziger lab in 2001 as the Harvest Lab Technician.
 Because of her outstanding work, she climbed the ladder to permanent Lab Technician, then Enologist, Harvest Lab Manager and Enologist, and Lab Manager.
 Now, as the Production/Lab Manager, she heads the barrel cellar, bottling schedule and fermentation sampling.
 Andrea is the packaging purchaser for all bottling supplies, and is responsible for the Organic and Biodynamic© certification for growing and processing.
 Andrea graduated from Cal Poly SLO in 2001 with a degree in agriculture business and an emphasis in farm and ranch management.
 To further her education, Andrea has taken classes at SRJC in winetasting, and classes at UC Davis in wine laboratories.